-Formed in 1929, North American Refractories Company (NARCO) was one of the nation’s largest manufacturers of asbestos refractory materials, which are heat-resistant materials used to line high-temperature equipment such as furnaces.
+North American Refractories Company, also known as NARCO, formed in 1929 and became one of the nation’s largest manufacturers of asbestos refractory materials, which are heat-resistant products used to line high-temperature equipment such as furnaces.

-NARCO developed heat-resistant products during a period when asbestos use was prevalent because of the mineral’s durability and fireproof nature.
+NARCO developed heat-resistant products when asbestos use was prevalent because of the mineral’s durability and fireproof nature.
 Through various mergers and strategic acquisitions, the company’s product line expanded to cover more than just refractories, adding products such as furnace fittings, coating installations, ceramics and brake pads and linings.

-NARCO filed for Chapter 11 bankruptcy in 2002 as more asbestos lawsuits poured in but emerged and reorganized in 2008.
+NARCO filed for Chapter 11 bankruptcy in 2002.
+It emerged from bankruptcy and reorganized in 2008.

-The NARCO Asbestos Trust was established on April 30, 2013, with initial funding in the amount of $6.32 billion.
+Reorganization established the NARCO Asbestos Trust on April 30, 2013, with initial funding in the amount of $6.32 billion.
 The trust reportedly paid out more than $100 million in its first year.

 During the 1970s and 1980s, NARCO manufactured asbestos brake pads and linings sold to other companies.
 These products reportedly sickened thousands of workers and customers, many of whom have filed asbestos claims.